nhan0504/El-Pollo-Loco/README.md

-Read Me!

-Dependencies: React, NextJS, ExpressJS, MaterialUI

-Usage:
+## Usage

-Step 1: Start the ExpressJS server
+1. Start the ExpressJS server with `$ cd backend && npm i && npm start`.
-$ cd backend
-$ npm start

-Step 2: Start the NextJS server
-$ cd frontend
-$ npm run dev
+2. Open a new terminal and start the NextJS server with `$ cd ../frontend && npm i && npm run dev`.

-Step 3: Follow the link in the console output to the webpage (http://localhost:3001)
+3. Follow the link in the console output to access the webpage.

 ## API Documentation